-New Economy Brief is a digital hub bringing together credible analysis and proposals on how to build a fairer, more sustainable and more resilient economy in the wake of Covid-19.
+New Economy Brief is a weekly newsletter bringing together credible analysis and proposals on how to build a fairer, more sustainable and more resilient economy.

 Over the last decade the world has experienced a series of profound economic problems - from the financial crash to the climate crisis, from rising inequality to the far-reaching impact of the Covid pandemic.
 Across the political spectrum many people are now arguing for fundamental changes to the way our economies work and how they are governed.